Skip to product information

 This course has been designed with Guidance of Robina McCurdy and Children in Permaculture Manual (CiP).
 The CiP outlines 6 Key Stages based on the Permaculture Design Course written by Permaculture Co-Founder Bill Mollison.

-There is so much to learn!
 S.E.E.D will be the first iteration of 4 individual seasonal block courses (S.E.E.D, G.R.O.W, B.L.O.O.M & F.R.U.I.T) This way each block course stacks knowledge from the previous topic and offers a felt and experiential initiation into permaculture and permaculture design.

 More...